islas27/data-mining-exercises/allstate-claims-severity/R/README.md

 - Login using SSH
 - Copy-paste the code into a file and execute it
 - Upload to the server your datasets
-- Access the RS Server using the IP assigned by DO and the port 8787: http//<droplet-ip>:8787/
+- (If Installed)Access the RS Server using the IP assigned by DO and the port 8787: http//<droplet-ip>:8787/
 - Start using the power of the droplet!

 ## How to control the RS Server?